Saving Wilbur from the Chop…

-There are the usual choices of Christmas telly to look forward too – and to fight over – and this is where I often miss home with great nostalgic films from my childhood wish list on the telly.
-Brought up in a house with 3 daughters, films like The Sound of Music (1965), The Slipper and the Rose (1976) and this one, Charlotte’s Web () were usual Christmas viewing as a kid.
-Now with one husband and two
+There are the usual choices of Christmas telly to look forward to – and to fight over – and this is where I often miss home with great nostalgic films from my childhood wish list on the telly.
+Brought up in a house with 3 daughters, films like The Sound of Music (1965), The Slipper and the Rose (1976) and this one, Charlotte’s Web (1973) were usual Christmas viewing as a kid.

-I’d forgotten about this film, Charlotte’s Web (1973) until I was invited for the Agnes Moorehead Blogathon, and signed up to watch it.
+I’d forgotten about Charlotte’s Web, until I was invited for the Agnes Moorehead Blogathon, and signed up to watch it.
 It was my first revisiting of this movie – based on the book I read as a kid – more than a few decades later which on the whole I enjoyed apart from most of the songs.

 Charlotte’s Web is an animated, musical based on the children’s book by E.B.
 White.
 The story is about a wee girl called Fern Arable (Pamelyn Ferdin) who lives on a farm with her parents and brother, Avery.
-Spring has sprung, and the farm is full of newborn animals, awwwwwww!
-Fern saves a wee, baby pig from being killed by her father as it’s the runt of the litter after giving a passionate speech about being little isn’t a bad thing.
+Spring has sprung, and the farm is full of newborn animals.
+Fern saves a wee, baby piglet from being killed by her father.
+It’s the runt of the litter, and she keeps it after giving her dad a passionate speech about being little isn’t a bad thing.

-I remembered the story more as the film progressed, however
+I remembered the story more as the film progressed, however,

-sadly my memory of the inclusion of the songs failed me.
-The songs were written – surprisingly – by the Sherman Brothers, famous for writing more engaging songs for Mary Poppins (1964) and Chitty Chitty Bang Bang (1968) with more unforgettable casts.
-All of the songs bar 1, were more annoying than catchy, as someone or a random animal would burst into a song almost as soon as the plot restarted from the last song.
 This timing was the film’s main weak point, in contrast to The Slipper and the Rose in which the songs helped rather than hindered proceedings.
-The only song you will come away singing or remembering is Agnes Moorehead’s duet with Paul Lynde, namely “A Veritable Schmorgasboard ” which is sung in the latter half of the film.
-Most of the songs were sung amiably enough by the cast, but on the whole they are pretty pointless, so use this time wisely.
+The only song you will come away singing or remembering is Agnes Moorehead’s duet with Paul Lynde, namely A Veritable Schmorgasboard which is sung in the latter half of the film.
+Most of the songs were sung amiably enough by the cast, but on the whole, they are pretty pointless, so use this time wisely.

-I enjoyed finding out who does the voices in animated films before I see the movie – so I don’t spend the whole movie wanting to consult the internet for the cast – but only knew the actresses Debbie Reynolds (Carrie Fisher’s mum) played Charlotte and Agnes Moorehead (from Bewitched (1964-72)), as the Goose.
-Other names you might just remember include Henry Gibson (Innerspace (1987) and Martha Scott (Airport 75 (1974)).
-Agnes Moorehead and Paul Lynde had worked together on Bewitched.
+I enjoyed finding out who does the voices in animated films before I see the movie.
+This so I don’t spend the whole movie wanting to consult the internet for the cast.
+I only knew the actresses Debbie Reynolds (Carrie Fisher’s mum) played Charlotte and Agnes Moorehead (from Bewitched (1 964-72)), as the Goose.
+Other names you might just remember include Henry Gibson in Innerspace (1987) and Martha Scott from Airport 75 (1974).
+Moorehead and Paul Lynde had worked together on Bewitched.

-Both these characters being animated compared to the others animals in the cast which is sadly more than obvious in the trailer.
-I haven’t seen the whole film, but having seen the trailer looks more like a Babe “comedy” film than the Children’s classic book I enjoyed reading.
+Both these characters being animated compared to the other animals in the cast which is sadly more than obvious in the trailer.
+I haven’t seen the whole film, but having seen the trailer looks more like a Babe homage to the children’s classic book I enjoyed reading.
 I’ve got a novel idea, rather than make a remake of this cartoon classic, I and many I’m sure would gladly pay for a film version of the original movie without these songs.
 But with the same cast, now that would bring home the bacon.